 Nursing Home Care versus Home Care

-As more Americans live well into their, their adult children are faced with the challenge of deciding whether or not to seek assisted living for their parents.
+As more Americans live well into their elder years, their adult children are faced with the challenge of deciding whether or not to seek assisted living for their parents.
 Many elder Americans resist as long as possible, preferring the freedom and independence of living at home.

-While each circumstance is as unique as the family involved, if you are currently weighing the options of assisted living and in-home care, you may find seeking counsel from an expert in elder law to be helpful.
+While each circumstance is as unique as the family involved, if you are currently weighing the options of assisted living and in-home care, you may find seeking counsel from an expert in elder law grand rapids mi to be helpful.